Unmarried cohabitee wins Inheritance Act claim and recovers £160,000 from her late partner’s estate.

 Our client had been the long term partner of Mr S since the 1970s and they had six children together.
 Mr S had previously had six children with his ex-wife, who he divorced in 1977.

 Mr S died leaving a Will dated 21 March 1963 i.e. pre-dating his divorce.
 The divorce invalidated the gifts in the Will to his ex-wife so the estate passed in equal shares to the 11 children who survived him at the date of his death.
 Our client therefore received nothing from the estate, despite being entirely financially dependant upon him.

-She therefore pursued a claim under section 1(b a) of the Inheritance (Provision for Family & Dependants) Act 1975.
+She therefore pursued an inheritance claim under section 1(b a) of the Inheritance (Provision for Family & Dependants) Act 1975.
 Her own children did not oppose the claim, but the six children from the deceased’s marriage did defend.
 The claim was complicated by the fact that a substantial gift had been made out of Mr S’s estate to his ex-wife during his lifetime (likely to increase the net estate from some £460,000 to around £800,000) and one of her children (RS) had been made bankrupt at the relevant time.
-As such it was necessary to pursue a claim under section 10 of the 1975 Act to bring the assets back into the estate and to join the ex-wife to the court proceedings.
+As such it was necessary to pursue a claim under section 10 of the Inheritance Act to bring the assets back into the estate and to join the ex-wife to the court proceedings.
 The trustee in bankruptcy of RS also needed to be joined.

 The client initially instructed another firm of solicitors to commence the court proceedings.
 However the witness statement they prepared contained a number of inaccuracies.
 They also failed to plead the correct section of the Act and failed to join RS’s trustee in bankruptcy to the proceedings.